Carson-Spaniel/Smart-Dash-Interface/readme.md

 ### v2.4.0
 - Added
-  - Shift Light Settings: can now change the colors of the shift light as well as adjust the "padding" which is how you control when the lights start turing on.
+  - Shift Light Settings: Can now change the colors of the shift light as well as adjust the "padding" which is how you control when the lights start turing on.

 ### v2.3.2
 - Updated